Redmine do not send notification emails if a recipients email address is not valid

 Anybody has solution for that issue?

-#15 Updated by James H almost 3 years ago
+#15 Updated by James H about 3 years ago

 if you are connected to LDAP, why dont you just let LDAP handle the email addresses so you never have an invalid email address?